Backbase/project-golden-samples/development/images/moustache-bootstrap-task/README.md

 # moustache-bootstrap-task

-This image is not available in any Backbase public repository.
+The `moustache-bootstrap-task` runs the OOTB Bootstrap Tasks using the `moustache-bank` profile to include a minimum setup.

-You have the following options:
+As this image is not available in any Backbase public repository you have the following options:

 ## Pulling from Harbor internal (VPN connection required)